 - Trial dates for the 2018 season have already taken place, 2019 season trials will take place in fall 2018.

 Who is eligible to try out for NTSC's OPDL teams?

-- Unlike all other OSA-sanctioned youth rep leagues, there are no geographic boundaries for OPDL teams.
+- Unlike all other OS-sanctioned youth rep leagues, there are no geographic boundaries for OPDL teams.

 - Open trials (tryouts) are mandatory for OPDL teams..

 - In 2017, the U13 divisions are primarily for players born in 2004, the U14 divisions for players born in 2003, and U15 divisions for players born in 2002, and U16/17 for players born in 2001 and 2000.
 A player born one year earlier is eligible to try out and may be selected if the club determines that playing up one year would be in the best interest of the player's development.

 - Following the trial process, the most skilled and dedicated players will be selected regardless of residency or affiliation.

 Which teams are in the league and where will games be played?

 - OPDL teams operate between mid-January and late October

 - There is intensive indoor pre-season training between mid-January and early April, and pre-season outdoor training during April.